d1smire/d1smire/README.md

 I'm a passionate about game development and programming.
 Over the past 4 years, I've been diving deep into Unity and C#, developing three exciting projects along the way.
 <br>My skill set includes:

-* Frameworks: Zenject, Vuforia, PlayFab, Photon
+* Frameworks: Zenject, Vuforia, Photon
 * Databases: Experience in writing SQL queries

 Check out my repositories to see what I've been working on! 🚀